Stop Order vs Stop Limit Order: Which is Best for your Strategy?

 Stop and limit orders are excellent ways to participate in the financial market.
 Indeed, they are the main options used by most experienced brokers.

-If you trade on a part time, you can analyse your stocks in the morning and set the stop and limit orders before you leave for work.
+If you trade on a part time, you can analyze your stocks in the morning and set the stop and limit orders before you leave for work.
 In this case, if you also incorporate stop loss, your trades will continue to run throughout the day.

 External useful Resources